 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with lead service lines and home plumbing.
-We cannot control the variety of materials used in plumbing components.
+CBU does not use lead materials but cannot control the variety of materials used in plumbing components of private construction.